JanKl/gascop-rest/README.md

 The original software had been made between 2010 and 2014 by Clive Cooper and was published on http://winpe.com/gascop/.

 ## Installation
+After cloning the contents of this repository, you need to provide the script with a configuration file.
+A sample configuration file can be found in the project's root directory by the name of `config.example.json`.
+Rename the file to `config.json` and set the absolute path to the Gascop DB file.

-After cloning the contents of this repository, install all dependencies
+Install all dependencies
 ```
 npm install
 ```